akuzovlev/WhereToLunch/README.md

 /users/{id} - consumes JSON, updates user by id.
 Id in JSON is no matter.
 It will be automatically replaced by id from path.
 Returns OK(200) on success or NOT_FOUND(404) if user with id is not exists.

 Create(post):
-/restaurants/{id}  -  consumes JSON, creates restaurant.
+/restaurants  -  consumes JSON, creates restaurant.
 Returns CREATED(201) and JSON with created record or CONFLICT(409) if restaurant with this id is already exists.
-/users/{id} - consumes JSON, creates user.
-Returns CREATED(201) and JSON with created record or CONFLICT(409) if user with this id is already exists.
+/users - consumes JSON, creates user.
+Returns CREATED(201) and JSON with created record or CONFLICT(409) if user with this id or email is already exists.